 1 – More Energy

 Many people experience more energy after they have broken their addiction to sugar.
-Yes, that sugary coffee will give you a short burst of energy but then you crash later.
-By giving up sugar you might find you don’t need that sugary coffee to get through the day.
+Yes, that sugary coffee will give you a short burst of energy, but you crash later.
+By giving up sugar, you might find you don’t need that sugary coffee to get through the day.

 2 – Reduced Joint Pain

-Many patients give up sugar for other health reasons but then they find out about the great benefit of reduced joint pain!
-Sugar can be very inflammatory and make it hard for your body to properly break down sugar which can harm your joints.
-Chronic inflammation can lead to other long-term effects and the pain is your body telling you that you need to make changes.
+Many patients give up sugar for other health reasons, but then they discover the benefit of reduced joint pain!
+Sugar can be very inflammatory and make it hard for your body to break down sugar, harming your joints.
+Chronic inflammation can lead to other long-term effects; the pain is your body telling you that you need to make changes.

 3 – Great for Skin

-Like I mentioned, sugar is very inflammatory and chronic inflammation can show up on your skin when you eat sugary, processed foods.
-It keeps collagen from doing its job which can lead to sagging and wrinkles.
+As mentioned, sugar is very inflammatory, and chronic inflammation can show up on your skin when you eat sugary, processed foods.
+It keeps collagen from doing its job, leading to sagging and wrinkles.
 The inflammation caused by sugar can also lead to acne.
-If you give up sugar you might see the benefits on your face!
+If you give up sugar, you might see the benefits on your face!

 4- Weight Loss

 Many will experience weight loss when they break the sugar addiction.
-There are many roadblocks to weight loss and excessive sugar can be one of them.
+There are many roadblocks to weight loss, and excessive sugar can be one of them.
 It is addictive and can lead to overeating when it hides in processed foods.
-It isn’t the only cause of weight gain, but it can contribute to your weight gain.
+It isn’t the only cause of weight gain but it can contribute to your weight gain.
 Testing can help you get to the bottom of any unexplained weight gain and help you find out if excessive sugar has damaged how your body processes sugars.
-Here’s the other thing, if you’re fat so is your liver and a fatty liver can lead to long term damage.
+Here’s the other thing: if you’re fat, so is your liver; a fatty liver can lead to long-term damage.

 5 – Lift the Brain Fog

-Studies have shown that excessive sugar can be bad for your mental clarity and can lead to depression.
+Studies have shown that excessive sugar can be bad for mental clarity and may lead to depression.
 Giving up sugar can help your body reset and lift the fog.
-If you have brain fog, it is likely that you have some form of sugar dysregulation.
-It could be a problem with cortisol, sugar regulation, or your liver might need a break.
-Long term effects of excessive sugar consumption are that sugar actually shrinks your brain.
-Breaking the sugar habit is good for you for short-term and long-term health.
+If you have brain fog, you likely have some form of sugar dysregulation.
+It could be a problem with cortisol or sugar regulation, or your liver might need a break.
+One of the long-term effects of excessive sugar consumption is that sugar actually shrinks your brain.
+Breaking the sugar habit is helpful for both short-term and long-term health.

 Tips for Successfully Breaking the Sugar Addiction

-Giving up sugar is good for you but that doesn’t mean that it’s easy.
-Here’s a few tips to help you get through the transition until you start seeing the results of taking care of your body.
-Starting with a 30 challenge of giving up processed foods and food that have higher sugar content is good way to break the sugar addiction.
+Giving up sugar is good for you, but that doesn’t mean it’s easy.
+Here are a few tips to help you get through the transition until you start seeing the results of taking care of your body.
+Beginning with a 30-day challenge of giving up processed and high-sugar foods is an excellent way to break the sugar addiction.

 Expect Some Side Effects as the Body Detoxes from Sugar

-Weakness, headaches, sleeplessness, tiredness and other side effects are common as your body is detoxing from sugar.
-Knowing this doesn’t change how uncomfortable it can be but will set your mind at ease that it’s normal.
-Everybody is different and may have different side effects.
+Weakness, headaches, sleeplessness, tiredness, and other side effects are to be expected as your body is detoxing from sugar.
+Knowing this doesn’t change how uncomfortable it can be, but it will set your mind at ease that it’s normal.
+Everybody is different and may have varying side effects.

 Self-care and Reflection

-During this time be kind to yourself.
-Take time to find ways to treat yourself because the side effects will be hard and giving up sugar can be difficult.
+During this time, be kind to yourself.
+Take time to find ways to treat yourself because the side effects can be intense, and giving up sugar can be difficult.
 That might mean a massage, sauna, meditation, or journaling.
-Food is very emotional and breaking the sugar addiction can also be very emotional, so allow time to work through that.
+Food is very emotional, and breaking the sugar addiction can also be very emotional, so allow time to work through that.

 That massage is not only great for self-care, but it helps to drain the lymphatics.
-This is important as your body detoxes from the sugar.
+This process is vital as your body detoxes from the sugar.
 As you remove sugars from your diet, your body starts breaking down fat from the liver.
-When the body does this, toxins will also circulate in your blood stream.
-It’s important to keep things moving to help move those toxins out of your blood stream.
-Other great ways to do this are on a vibe plate or by doing light exercise like walking or yoga.
+When the body does this, toxins will also circulate in your bloodstream.
+It’s essential to keep things moving to help remove toxins from your bloodstream.
+Other great ways to do this are standing on a vibe plate or doing light exercises like walking or yoga.

-Make it a Group Effort and Make it Fun
+Make it a Group Effort and Have Some Fun

 You have to enjoy the journey.
 That’s what life is all about.
-It won’t be easy but find ways to make it fun.
-Having a support team or giving up sugar as a group can make the whole process a lot more enjoyable and you will have someone to turn to.
+It won’t be easy, but you can find ways to make it fun.
+Having a support team or giving up sugar as a group can make the whole process much more enjoyable, and you will have someone to turn to during challenging times.

-When you are feeling like garbage that’s when the haters will come out.
-They all have an opinion about sugar and of course their opinion is right.
+When you’re feeling like garbage, that’s when the haters will come out.
+They all have an opinion about sugar, and, of course, their views are correct.
 Trust in your decision to take control of your sugar addiction and ignore the haters.
-They aren’t worth arguing with and they might come back later for your advice when they see how healthy you get.
+They aren’t worth arguing with, and they might come back later for your advice when they see how healthy you get.

 Breaking the Sugar Addiction

-Giving up sugar for a time will help you break your sugar addiction.
-An addiction that is taking hold at younger ages as we see more adolescents that have prediabetes and are on the road to diabetes.
-People of all ages are consuming to much sugar and this can lead to so many adverse health effects.
+Giving up sugar for a time will help you break your sugar addiction, an addiction taking hold at younger ages as we see more adolescents with prediabetes who are on the road to diabetes.
+People of all ages consume too much sugar, which is leading to many adverse health effects.
 Just because the average American eats 146 pounds of sugar a year doesn’t mean you have to.
 You can take back control and give yourself better health.
 Enjoy the benefits of giving up sugar!